philamp/jellygrail/README.md

 ## Good to know / Known issues
 - Check **🚀 First and daily Usage** section above
 - only last 2500 real-debrid torrents are backuped.
+- m2ts files not inside a BDMV structure are ignored.
 - **Some current limitations related to multi-threading in BindFS makes it impossible to enable it without issues.
 So, multi-access to same or different files through BindFS is not efficient (for instance: watching a movie while a scanning service is running has bad performance).**
 - ⚠️ If you've restarted your system, the docker container was maybe restarted but the rshared mount of folder ``./Video_Library/`` was not made so you have to run ``./RESTART.SH`` to fix it.
 - JELLYFIN_FFmpeg__analyzeduration reduced to 4 seconds to be light on Real-Debrid requests and rclone cache.
 On some video files ffprobe report might be uncomplete.
 TODO: reconsider an increase of JELLYFIN_FFmpeg__analyzeduration.
 - TODO: add librairies after the first scan
-- You can add other rclone remote mount points (with your favorite cloud provider) by following the same structure as the provided example used for real_debrid in ``./mounts/`` folder provided but:
+- Additional Remote mounts points : You can add other rclone remote mount points (with your favorite cloud provider) by following the same structure as the provided example used for real_debrid in ``./mounts/`` folder provided but:
     - Follow this convention:
       - name your rclone config title (in between [ ] ) the same as the parent folder containing this rclone config file.
       - and name the file "rclone.conf".
+- Underlying files deletion
-    - underlying files deletion follows rclone RD fork system : Inside folders containing multiple video files, only 1 file will be deleted (TODO: fix this issue to improve other cloud provider support).
+  - REMOTE : follows rclone RD fork system : Inside folders containing multiple video files, only 1 file will be deleted (TODO: fix this issue to improve other cloud provider support).
 In other words it means that underlying files deletion are sometimes uncomplete in this case.
+  - LOCAL : Underlying files are deleted but not folders (TODO:fix)
 - A daily docker restart is still needed so far.
 - RD Torrents that becomes unavailable (despite rclone fork trying to re-download them) are not fully detected by JellyGrail: corresponding virtual files are not displayed and Jellyfin will thus remove them from library but corresponding parent folders will stay (TODO: trying to fix that in a next version)
 - 3 Jellyfin plugins are pre-installed: